-2.3 What benefits does the PPF protect?
+2.3 Which benefits are protected?

 Below is a list of the benefits that will be protected by the PPF (known as "protected liabilities") if the scheme becomes eligible for PPF protection.
 The question as to which category a particular benefit falls into will be decided as at the "assessment date" which will normally be the date of the relevant insolvency event.
 Benefit improvements that took effect in the three years before the assessment date will normally be disregarded in deciding what benefits are eligible for PPF protection.